antikmozib/Dupe-Clear/README.md

 <h3>Installing</h3>

-Download the installer program and follow its instructions.
+Download and run the setup program and follow its instructions.